lifeparticle/Ruby-Cheatsheet/README.md

 array = []
 ```

-Initialize an array with three elements with the value of 7.
+Initialize an array with n elements.

 ```ruby
 array = Array.new(3, 7)